hanutm/ScaledDFS/README.md

 As can be seen, due to time constraints, not all files could be completed, and there might be some methods which are only given in the structure, and not defined completely.
 I intend to complete these codes once the evaluation is finalised, while trying to improve the code at the same time.

-The Readme file couldn't be updated before since the laptop I was working with burned out, and I couldn't get it fixed until recently, due to christmas and new years.